- 1. What counts as a concessional contribution?

 4. I heard I can make extra concessional contributions if I have less than $500,000 in super.
 Is that true?

 Yes, you can make catch-up concessional contributions, but no, it is not extra concessional contributions.
 The measure is only available for unused portions of a person’s concessional cap for the previous 5 years.
-For more information, see SuperGuide article Super opportunity: Catch-up concessional contributions from July 2018.
+For more information, see SuperGuide articles Super opportunity: Catch-up concessional contributions from July 2018 and Concessional contributions: Catch-up contributions from July 2018 (10 Q&As) and Total Superannuation Balance: 7 reasons why your TSB matters.

 Important: The unused cap amounts can start to be carried forward from 1 July 2018, that is, from the start of the 2018/2019 financial year, which means the 2019/2020 year is the first financial year that individuals can take advantage of unused cap amounts from previous financial years.